divi9626/PID_controller/readme.md

 ## Overview
 This repository is developed in order to implement PID controller on a mobile robot.
 The programming language used is C++.
 This is a team project and the names of driver and navigator are mentioned below.
-Tools like cpp-check and cpplint are used for the clean development and there results are in the "results" folder
+Tools like cpp-check and cpplint are used for the clean development and there results are in the "results" folder.

 AUTHORS FOR PART 1
 Part 1: Driver: divi9626 (Divyam)  Navigator : Pradeep-Gopal (Pradeep)